 Gurinder Singh Josan, currently Chair of the Trust Board (see below).
 Gurinder provides an important link between Members and the work of the Board.

 Amber Marshall, an academy governor and experienced NHS professional.
 Amber has a law degree and background in counseling as well as running a successful consultancy business.

 Lynn Richardson, a founding Member and former local governor, Trustee and Chair of the Trust Board.
 Lynn heads a team of risk managers in the banking industry.

 The Board consists of nine Trustees.
 Trustees are appointed by the Members and are done so based on skill set and experience.
 Membership is not based on representation.
 Trustees are registered as Directors at Companies House and as such are required to follow the Seven Principles of Public Life, often referred to as the Nolan Principles.

-In addition to the chief executive Andrew Morrish, the Board consists of the following eight Trustees (Non-Executive Directors):
+In addition to the chief executive Andrew Morrish, the Board consists of the following nine Trustees (Non-Executive Directors):

 Perveen is a Commercial Contracts Lawyer with extensive experience of both private practice and working within the Her Majesty’s Court Service.
 Perveen has successfully managed numerous caseloads and provided assistance in relation to a wide range of disputes.
 As a successful lawyer, Perveen has experience of pre-litigation action and court proceedings and is expert in real estate law and dispute resolution.
 Perveen’s skill set includes Legal/Compliance, Property/Estates Management, Risk, General Management, Growth/Change Management and General Non-Executive Skills.